Skip to content

 Note

-open_image honors the format restrictions by the ImageField.
+open_image honors the format restrictions specified by ImageField.

 Metadata